 We are a dog-friendly office, and as such we rely heavily on input from our “canine resource team.”
 They are always willing to greet new people and offer themselves for pets and treats.

-Lily – The newest addition to the Canine Resource Team is Lily.
-She is an eight-year-old tri-color Corgi mix who found her forever home during the quarantine of 2020.
+Lily – The matriarch of the Canine Resource Team is Lily.
+She is a ten-year-old tri-color Corgi mix who found her forever home during the quarantine of 2020.
 She is a very relaxed and loving dog that spends most of her time in the office either sleeping or requesting belly rubs.
 Her hobbies outside of work include chasing squirrels, long walks in the park, and of course, begging for treats.
 The bringer of calm and sanity to the office, Lily resides with Josh and Lara when she isn’t ensuring that humans bring their ‘A’ Game every day.